haiwera-silk-cd/magento-devdocs/guides/v2.1/migration/migration-tool-install.md

 ### Install from `repo.magento.com` {#install-repo}

-To install the Data Migration Tool, you must update `composer.json` in the Magento root installation directory to provide the location of the Data Migration Tool package.
+To install the 数据迁移工具, you must update `composer.json` in the Magento root installation directory to provide the location of the 数据迁移工具 package.

 1. Log in to your Magento server as, or switch to, <a href="{{ page.baseurl }}/install-gde/prereq/apache-user.html">the Magento file system owner</a>.
 2. Change to Magento 2 root directory.